TerryCavanagh/VVVVVV/desktop_version/README.md

 The engine depends solely on [SDL2](https://libsdl.org/) 2.0.20+.
 All other dependencies are statically linked into the engine.
-The development libraries for Windows can be downloaded from their respective websites, Linux developers can find the dev libraries from their respective repositories, and macOS developers should compile and install from source (including libogg/libvorbis/libvorbisfile).
+The development libraries for Windows can be downloaded from SDL's website, Linux developers can find the dev libraries from their respective repositories, and macOS developers should compile and install from source.
 (If you're on Ubuntu and your Ubuntu is too old to have this SDL version, then [see here](https://github.com/TerryCavanagh/VVVVVV/issues/618#issuecomment-968338212) for workarounds.)